TrustedFirmwareWebsite/website/_pages/security/README.md

 ---
 # Security advisories and contact details for reporting security issues

-On each of the links below are details of known vulnerabilities as security advisories and also contact details for reporting security issues.
+On each of the links below are details of known vulnerabilities as Security Advisories and also contact details for reporting security issues.

 [Trusted Firmware](https://git.trustedfirmware.org/TF-A/trusted-firmware-a.git/about/docs/process/security.rst)